 - (1) If No Objection is Filed and Served.
-If no timely objection to a notice or motion is filed and served, the trustee, debtor in possession, or movant may file a certificate of service and of no objection and lodge an order granting the relief requested. - (2) If an Objection is Filed and Served.
+If no timely objection to a notice or motion is filed and served and upon submission of a certificate of service and of no objection, the trustee, debtor in possession, or movant may upload a form of order. - (2) If an Objection is Filed and Served.
 If a timely objection is filed and served, the trustee, debtor in possession or movant must obtain a hearing, file a notice of hearing, serve the notice on the objecting party, and file a certificate of service.